-- Device damage caused by incorrect cable connections is not covered by the product warranty. - Only professional electrical technicians are allowed to perform electrical connection operations. - Operation personnel must wear PPE when connecting cables. - Before connecting cables to ports, leave enough slack to reduce the tension on the cables and prevent poor cable connections.
+- The equipment damage caused by incorrect cable connections is beyond the warranty scope. - Only certified electricians are allowed to connect cables. - Operation personnel must wear PPE when connecting cables. - Before connecting cables to ports, leave enough slack to reduce the tension on the cables and prevent poor cable connections. - Cables must be vertically routed into combiner boxes, PV terminals, and other wiring terminals to avoid damage caused by horizontal stress on the terminals, which is not covered under the warranty.